 The isle of Skye is an absolute must see, if you make a road trip in Scotland, and that’s why I spent an entire day there.
 It was dedicated to hike!

-Morning in Quiraing and Kilt Rock
+What morning walks look like in Isle of Skye: Quiraing and Kilt Rock

 In the morning I went to Quiraing, in the north-east of Skye, to admire the view of the hills all around.
 The hike is quite easy because it’s almost flat the all way (except at the end), you may have to cross a few tiny streams of water like I did, but nothing very hard, trust me.